 The song is about a sailor who loses his leg in a bizarre rigging accident, and now he's shipping off to Boston to find his wooden leg.
-In our interview with Matt Kelly of the Dropkick Murphys
+In a Songfacts interview with Matt Kelly of the Dropkick Murphys

 , he explained how they attained the unpublished Woody Guthrie lyrics for this song and why they chose it.
 Said Kelly: "We were bestowed the honor by his daughter of being able to go through his lyrical archives and pick out a song or two of unpublished lyrics that we thought would be kind of cool.
 I mean, we had no business even being able to look at those lyrics - there have been some big names that have been after those lyrics for decades.
 I know Springsteen's been after 'em, and then Elvis Costello.